AFelipeV/Initial_projects/README.md

 ## Features

+### Demo Functions(main/)
-- Sum any number of values
+- Sum any number of values.
-- Arithmetic mean (with input validation)
+- Arithmetic mean (with input validation).
-- Median of a list of numbers (int and/or float)
+- Median of a list of numbers (int and/or float).
-- Basic logging for info, warnings, and errors
+- Basic logging for info, warnings, and errors.

+### Library manager(OOP_library_manager/)
+- Store books, users and employees.
+- Search books by name, author, year or ISBN.
+- Add and delete books.
+- Persistent data storage in JSON format.

 ## Development Notes
-- Input handling improved for robustness
+- Input handling improved for robustness.
-- Logging integrated using Python's standard `logging` module
+- Logging integrated using Python's standard `logging` module.
-- `.gitignore` added to exclude cache and virtual environments
+- `.gitignore` added to exclude cache and virtual environments.